 Having my students view clips is often the most effective way to communicate point-of-view concepts to them.
 So, for example, on the very basic point that point of view in storytelling has to do with the angle from which an audience is led to experience an event, it is useful to show two shots from a movie of the same event, but from differing angles.
 The Hurricane (1999) is helpful here.
 This biopic chronicling the exploits of boxer Rubin “Hurricane” Carter includes two shots of Carter (Denzel Washington) being stopped by the police, one early in the movie (8:49 – 8:57) taken from a gas station as his car and the police car pull in, and another later in the movie (45:19 – 45:23) taken from right inside Carter’s car–shots of the same event from two different angles giving the viewers this event from two different points of view.

-As mentioned in the Oct 4/12 post, an effective spatial-plane device for leading an audience to adopt the point of view of a particular character is having the audience follow that character.
+As mentioned in Why Do We Pull for Jesus?, an effective spatial-plane device for leading an audience to adopt the point of view of a particular character is having the audience follow that character.
 In theory, it should be easy to demonstrate this dynamic in class simply by showing a movie in which the camera follows a given character throughout the whole movie, such as the treatment of Captain Willard (Martin Sheen) in Apocalypse Now (1979).
 In practice, however, it is simply impractical to invest that much class time to illustrate a single point.

 A more practical way to demonstrate this dynamic of following is showing an unbroken tracking shot following a single character over the course of several minutes.
 I have found just such a shot in the movie Snake Eyes (1998), in which corrupt cop Rick Santoro (Nicholas Cage) is introduced with a tracking shot over five minutes long (2:46 – 7:51) that follows him as he walks what must be nearly a quarter mile through various areas of an Atlantic City casino hosting a prize fight, interacting with several people along the way.
 Though none of these interactions are particularly significant in and of themselves, the cumulative effect of this relentless following of Santoro succeeds in having the audience come to consider him the point-of-view character of the movie.